KaguyaM/world-data/README.md

 # world-data

-Run on it on local server
+Run it on a local server